MicroStrategy/rest-api-docs/docs/common-workflows/manage-derived-element-objects/manage-derived-element-objects.md

 ---
-title: Manage Derived Element Objects
+title: Manage derived element objects
 description: You can use REST API requests to retrieve, create, and replace derived element objects through the Modeling service.
 ---